‘Fear The Walking Dead’ Season 4: Althea Has Many Reasons Why She Is Collecting Stories

 Episode 1 of AMC’s Fear the Walking Dead was titled “What’s Your Story?”
 It opened with John Dorie (Garret Dillahunt) telling his story to the woods.
 As he concluded, Morgan (Lennie James) appeared, making his crossover from The Walking Dead to Fear.
 Once again, it was another story to tell.
-Then, further on in the episode with the appearance of Althea (Maggie Grace) it was apparent there was more to the title than first anticipated.
-Althea — “Al” for short — was a journalist before the outbreak and is continuing in her journalistic endeavors by asking everyone she meets about their story.
-She records them during their “interviews” so there is a permanent record of their stories.
+Then, further on in the episode, with the appearance of Althea (Maggie Grace), it was apparent there was more to the title than first anticipated.
+Althea, “Al” for short, was a journalist before the outbreak and is continuing in her journalistic endeavors by asking everyone she meets about their story.
+She records them during their “interviews” so there is a permanent record of their experiences.

 While John Dorie was happy to talk about his story and elaborated on the mysterious Laura that he had mentioned at the start of the episode, Morgan was more tight-lipped about his story.
 Eventually, though, he did open up about his time with the folk in The Walking Dead.
 Already, fans of the show could see that Althea was intrigued by Morgan’s story and will likely try to get him to open up more about his time in Virginia as Season 4 of Fear the Walking Dead progresses.
 After all, what journalist doesn’t love digging into a story and revealing the truth that a person is trying to keep hidden?